 The newest models have more settings and features that you will never, ever use.

-Even an older digital camera of 2 Megapixels will produce much better photos than you might expect.
+Even an older digital camera of a few Megapixels will produce much better photos than you might expect.
 Typical 4" X 6" prints are great.
 5" X 7" are fine (two will fit on one sheet of photo printer paper).
 8" X 10" are okay.
 And you know you don't print or use or need many that size.
 Look at all the 8" X 10" school portraits in the bottom drawer in the rec room.
 How much wall space do you really have?
 Or hard drive space?
 Or CD-Rs by the hundreds?

 At any same max resolution, a good lens will take better pictures than the other camera.
 Sometimes a better lens on a lower resolution camera takes a better picture than a so-so lens on a higher priced, higher resolution camera.

-Steve's Digicams which provides excellent reviews on new and recent models and takes pictures of the same subjects with each model, allowing you to see some startling differences in clarity when comparing models.
+Okay, without stringing you along or up, do your research.
+One website that I can highly recommend is Steve's Digicams which provides excellent reviews on new and recent camera models and takes pictures of several same subjects with each model, allowing you to see some startling differences in clarity when comparing particular cameras.
+Check the same details on the same subjects when taken by different cameras.

 http://www.steves-digicams.com/hardware_reviews.html